semji/reputationvip.github.io/_posts/2015-10-05-elasticsearch-our-is-elasticsearch.md

 ## Conclusion

-Routing, Relationships, Scoring theory, compound queries and scripting are some advanced features of Elasticsearch.
+Routing, relationships, scoring theory, compound queries and scripting are some advanced features of Elasticsearch.
 All fo them demonstrate the pliability of Elasticsearch, and its capacity to respond to a lot of different use cases.

-Still, it remains an important Elasticsearch feature that I haven't covered yet: Facets, that has been replaced with aggregations from Elasticsearch 2.